mikesol/purescript-rito/README.md

 # purescript-rito

-A port of three.js to the PureScript FRP architecture.
+A canvas graphics FRP library backed by [three.js](https://github.com/mrdoob/three.js).

 ## What does Rito mean?